Art2B/test-bug-electron-video/README.md

-#Coke Video
+#Hey Video

 A client to run some videos

 ## Installation
-1. Clone the project && `cd coke-video`
+1. Clone the project && `cd test-bug-electron-video`
 2. `npm intall`
 3. `grunt serve`.
 Now your site is available at `localhost:9000`